Stay tuned for 2020!

 Veggie Grand Prix race track!
 Craft table!
-And, Mayo Clinic dietitians host the Kids' Choice Veggie Sampling table where they can sample and vote with emojis!
+And, Mayo Clinic dietitians hosted the Kids' Choice Veggie Sampling table where they could sample and vote with emojis!

 Popup Rochester Farmers Market

-See what the winter farmers market has to offer and meet your farmers!
+Attendees saw what the winter farmers market had to offer and met their farmers!

 Wine and hard cider sales allowed for wristband ticket holders (6 bottle limit)

 10a-12p: Mary DuShane and Nick Jordan, with vintage songs from a range of genres.
-Mary, the original fiddler on Garrison Keillor's Prairie Home Companion radio show, teams up with Nick on vocals, guitar, mandolin, flute, whistle and foot percussion.
-Together they present a lively array of vintage old time, Cajun and swing songs, with Appalachian and some Irish fiddle tunes.
+Mary, the original fiddler on Garrison Keillor's Prairie Home Companion radio show, teamed up with Nick on vocals, guitar, mandolin, flute, whistle and foot percussion.
+Together they presented a lively array of vintage old time, Cajun and swing songs, with Appalachian and some Irish fiddle tunes.

 12p-2p: CBB Jazz Combo, featuring Nathan Davidson on saxophone and Dan "The Piano Man" Rengstorf on keys.

-2p-4p: Jake Ilika and Joel Ward Guitar Duo will offer their smooth guitar grooves and vocal harmonies
+2p-4p: Jake Ilika and Joel Ward Guitar Duo offered their smooth guitar grooves and vocal harmonies

 *Read more about it on the FEAST! blog

-Ross Ballinger will be on hand throughout the festival to document the creation of the alfombra and the string survey, capturing testimonials from thoughtful participants and spontaneous fun of all kinds!
+Ross Ballinger was on hand throughout the festival to document the creation of the alfombra and the string survey, capturing testimonials from thoughtful participants and spontaneous fun of all kinds!

 Come PLAY with your FOOD!

-These arts activities are made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
+These arts activities were made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.